I’m not sure how many marketers watch BBC Newsnight, but those who do were in for a treat on the night of Thursday, Feb 16th.

 Unquestionably, digital marketing played a big part in Trump’s election victory (more on this later), but “breaking the monopoly” of the news media is a whole different kettle of fish.

 Trump is known for his prominent Twitter presence, and the sheer size of his following – double Fox News’, and close to CNN’s – is undoubtedly impressive.

-But if we’re reviewing Trumps social presence in comparison to that of the news media, it makes more sense to group these followings accordingly:
+But if we’re comparing Trump’s content marketing power to that of the news media, it makes more sense to group these followings accordingly:

 - Trump Camp: the official channels of the President, the Republican Party, and the White House

 - News Media For: Fox News & Breitbart

 - News Media Against: CNN, MSNCB, USA Today, New York Times, the Wall Street Journal.

 In these groupings, and with YouTube and Facebook added to the fold, an impression emerges of relatively level pegging: the news media dominating Facebook, but Trump’s camp and the right-wing news media adding up to a larger Twitter base.